-It’s a question we get asked regularly; how do I maintain my style wearing flats?
+It’s a question I get asked regularly as a personal shopper and fashion stylist; how do I maintain my style while wearing flats?

 It’s no secret flat shoes have evolved and more than ever we have so many options for both comfortable AND stylish flat shoes.
 Many women suffer from foot problems that limit the sorts of shoes they can wear, or many simply prefer to wear flat shoes because they’re more comfortable.

 But sometimes, flat shoes can leave us feeling exactly that- flat!
 We can feel a little ‘underdressed’ or simply that our outfit is not quite complete.
 So how do you ensure your flat shoes look stylish and not daggy?

 One of the most important style tips to consider when wearing flat shoes is how your outfit works proportionately.
 When we wear flat shoes, everything is closer to the ground, i.e. our hips, bum, knees.
 It becomes much easier to look shorter and therefore wider in flats.
 So proportion is key.

 When wearing a skirt or dress with flat shoes, the most important styling element is to draw the eye up.
 This can easily done with any skirt that sits up on your waist OR a dress with a waist belt.
 The length of your dress or skirt is important too – avoid any length that finishes on your calf (unless you’re super tall) To ensure flat shoes don’t make you look shorter, this is a really easy rule to follow.
 By showing more of the lower leg (i.e. knee length) or showing the narrowest part of the leg (the ankle) we avoid looking shorter with flat shoes.

 The same rule applies to a cropped pant or jean.
 Avoid wearing pants that finish on your calf, and instead choose a style that finishes just above your anklebone.
 Again, this will create an elongated leg in spite of flat shoes.